Table of Contents

 Ford also stated, “In rare circumstances, there have been instances where customers detected an exhaust odor in Explorers…” “…Poses no safety risk.“

-Ford Motor Company has not issued a recall but have released two “technical service bulletins” in 2012 and 2014 which instructed dealers to attempt to fix the defect when motorists bring in vehicles for other repairs.
+Ford Motor Company has not issued a recall but has released two “technical service bulletins” in 2012 and 2014 which instructed dealers to attempt to fix the defect when motorists bring in vehicles for other repairs.

 On December 15th, 2015, Ford issued a 6-page document titled, TSB 16-0166.
 The article supersedes TSB 16-0165 to add a casual basic part number and condition code to help “fix the auto defect,” but does not.

 The Office of Defects Investigation (ODI) of the National Highway Traffic Safety Administration (NHTSA) of the U.S. Department of Transportation issued Mr. Wayne Bahr, Global Director for the Automotive Safety Office for the Ford Motor Company, a letter informing him of the following: